zh-song/Person-Reid-learn-record/README.md

-# Experiments of several papers
+# Learning of several papers and codes